nielsenjared/nielsenjared.github.io/content/blog/humble/index.md

 * Providing realistic schedule estimates and holding your ground when management asks you to adjust them

-TODO
-In many ways, the items on this list all relate to the first, which is also closely related to the Dunning-Kruger effect and (sometimes willful) illusions of competence and knowing.
+In many ways, the items on this list all relate to the first, which is also closely related to the Dunning-Kruger effect and (sometimes willful) illusions of competence.
 McConnell offers some sage advice:

 > How can you learn anything new if you pretend that you know everything already?
 You’d be better off pretending that you don’t know anything.
 Listen to people’s explanations, learn something new from them, and assess whether _they_ know what _they_ are talking about.

 In other words: be humble.

-Looking to TODO?

-Check out my latest article TODO